NomadMoth/Day-Night-Cycle-Tutorial/Tutorial.md

   Finally, we will write an Update method to ensure the lighting is changing frame by frame.

-  First, we will want to check that we have assigned a lighting preset through an if statement.
+  First, we will want to check that we have assigned a lighting preset through an if statement in the Update function.

-  private void Update()
     {
         if (preset==null)
         {
             return;
         }

-  Next we will want to update the lighting along with the time as the application is playing.
+  Next we will want to update the lighting along with the time as the application is playing, which will also be done in the Update function.

-  private void Update()
-    {
-        if (preset==null)
-        {
-            return;
-        }
         if (Application.isPlaying)
         {
             timeOfDay += Time.deltaTime * 0.5f;